JimSeker/service/README.md

 <b>JobIntentServiceDemo</b> is an example of a jobIntentService.
 The jobIntentService just toasts a number of random numbers as asked for.
   this JobIntentServices can run in the background without an app in Oreo+

+<b>JobServiceDemo</b> is an example of a jobService.
+The jobIntentService just toasts a number of random numbers as asked for.

 <b>ForegroundServiceDemo</b> is an example of how to create a foreground service which can run without an app.
 It needs a presistent notification
 and to be started in the foreground.
 This required in Oreo+, otherwise use a JobIntentService.